 Alpine yodeling has a long-standing tradition in Switzerland and other parts of Europe, but did you know that a hunting dog from central Africa is a yodeler too?
 The Basenji is sometimes called the Barkless Dog because it indeed does not bark, preferring to make an unusual yodel-like sound called a "barroo" as its primary vocalization.
 What's more, unlike most other dog breeds, the Basenji only goes into heat once a year.
+Basenjis are challenging dogs who have a "cat-like" personality and are known to be difficult to house and obedience train.

 Have you ever wanted to have a floor mop as a pet?
 The Puli is easily identified by its signature long coat of corded fur, giving it the appearance of the cords on a mop or even stylish dreadlocks, particularly in the common black-colored variation.
 The coat on this Hungarian herding dog isn't just for looks either; it helps to keep the pooch waterproof.
+Like most herding breeds, Pulis are extremely smart and can be a challenging dog to train for the novice owner.
+They need an active lifestyle and are a good choice for a dog sport enthusiast.

 Most dogs have one, reasonably uniform nose with a couple of nostrils.
 Then, there is a very small subset of double-nosed pointers that are sometimes also called split-nose pointers because their noses are literally split in half.
 The Catalburun of Turkey is one such example.
 In fact, "Catal" translates as "fork" and "burun" means "nose."
 This strange feature is said to provide the gundog with an enhanced sense of smell.
+The Catalburun is known for being affectionate and gentle around children and adults but can be aggressive to other dogs and to strangers.

 Chinese Crested Dog